Theod0reWu/mksShell/README.md

 #### int is_redirect(char * line) ;
   - Argument: the line or command given
   - Checks whether there will be redirecting or not
-  - Returns
+  - Returns 1 if the command involves redirection
 #### int redirecting(char * line) ;
   - Argument: the redirection command with either > or < (but these are not as the first argument)
   - The next thing after the >,< should be the file name
   - Executes the command
   - Returns 0 if it worked
-#### void pipe_it_up(char * c) ;
+#### int pipe_it_up(char * c) ;
-  - Argument: the user input given
+   - Argument: the user input given (the command)
-  - Uses input to determine which commands need to be run
+   - Uses input to determine which 2 commands need to be run
-  - Identifies the first and second commands, executes the first one if possible, and then uses the output from the first command as the input to the second command that comes after the |.
+   - Identifies the first and second commands, executes the first one if possible, and then pipes!
-  - Does not return anything, but it will print and get errno involved when there is something wrong with one or more of the commands.
+   - Returns 0 if successful and returns -1 if something went wrong.
 #### int execute(char ** command) ;
   - Argument: the command given
   - Executes the command given by forking